percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | int         | `10000`    |

-The maximum number of data chunks to be uploaded to the storage bucket (10000 by default)
+The maximum number of data chunks to be uploaded to the storage bucket (10000 by default).

 ### `backup.storages.&lt;storage-name&gt;.s3.storageClass`